microsoft/bedrock/README.md

 # Bedrock

-Bedrock provides patterns, an implementation, and automation for operating production Kubernetes clusters based on a GitOps workflow, building on the best practices we have discovered in working with dozens of deployments with customers in operationalizing Kubernetes clusters.
+Bedrock provides patterns, implementation, and automation for operating production Kubernetes clusters based on a GitOps workflow, building on the best practices we have discovered in working with dozens of deployments with customers in operationalizing Kubernetes clusters.

 Bedrock helps you:
-* Define and maintain infrastructure deployment scripts across multiple cluster deployments.
+* Define and maintain infrastructure deployments across multiple clusters.
-* Deploy an automated and secure GitOps workflow end to end.
+* Deploy and automate a secure end to end GitOps workflow.
-* Deploy and manage service workloads from source code to cluster deployment.
+* Deploy and manage service workloads from source code to their deployment in-cluster.
 * Observe ongoing deployments across multiple services, their revisions, and multiple clusters utilizing those services.

 ## Getting Started